-Known for its retro-cool lighting and hardware offerings, including hand-blown antique reproduction shades, this 10-year-old company’s 23,000-square-foot showroom in the Northwest Industrial District showcases its made-in-Portland goods.
-Inside the reclaimed warehouse space, shoppers can also peruse Schoolhouse Electric’s softer (and more portable) side in the form of pillows, throws, rugs, and clever gift ideas like selvedge-covered journals and organic soap.
+Known for its retro-cool lighting and hardware offerings (including hand-blown antique reproduction shades), this 10-year-old company’s 23,000-square-foot (2,137 sq m) showroom in the Northwest Industrial District showcases its made-in-Portland goods.
+Inside the reclaimed warehouse space, shoppers can also peruse Schoolhouse Electric’s softer (and more portable) side in the form of pillows, throws, rugs, organic soap and more.

 Betsy and Iya

-Betsy and Iya‘s storefront is a tucked-away shop in the fashionable Nob Hill district carries its own signature brand of metalwork — hand-pounded pieces twisted into cool geometric shapes, with a runway-ready collection of etched and oxidized cuffs inspired by two of Portland’s most iconic bridges (St. Johns and Fremont).
+Betsy and Iya, tucked-away in the fashionable Nob Hill district, carries its own signature brand of metalwork: hand-pounded pieces twisted into cool geometric shapes.
+Their runway-ready collection of etched and oxidized cuffs is inspired by two of Portland’s most iconic bridges (St. Johns and Fremont).

-Many locals wouldn’t be caught anywhere without their iPhones — or without a protective phone case from Grove.
+Many locals wouldn’t be caught anywhere without their iPhones — especially not without a protective phone case from Grove.
 Each one is made from a single block of bamboo that’s been hand-sanded and oiled before being laser-engraved with either a signature design or your own custom imagery.
-Find the cases at Radish Underground in the West End.

 Designer Rebecca Pearcy founded Queen Bee Creations in 1996, and quickly established her cute but sturdy vegan leather bags as standard issue for locally outfitted Portlanders.
 Nowadays, you can choose from those classic designs, as well as hand-printed handbags and accessories from the Rebecca Pearcy Textiles line.